top of page

 And when I examined this thought, when I really tried to understand it, underlying this thought was another thought—the root of the planted seed that had already matured: “I am not enough.”

-This description is far removed from the health and wellness I was seeking.
+And yet, the irony of it all is that wellness was what I wanted.
+This way of living was far removed from the health and wellness lifestyle I was seeking.

 Somewhere, somehow along the way, I had acquired the mentality of “I need to be more than I am.”

-What happened between now and then, where I was able to shift my mindset?
+What happened between then and now?
+How was I able to shift my mindset?
 An accumulation of everything.
 School, writing, work, family, babies, change, yoga, self-care, growth.

-After more than 15 years of working to understand the root of this thought and truly learning to love myself unconditionally through a cornucopia of self-care practices, including yoga, exercise, meditation, breath work and journaling, I have arrived at new thought patterns.
+After many years of working to understand the root of this thought and truly learning to love myself unconditionally through a cornucopia of self-care practices, including yoga, exercise, meditation, breath work and journaling, I have arrived at new thought patterns.
 A refreshing understanding.

 I am more than a bathing suit size.
 I am more than a number on a scale.
-I am more than someone with hypothyroidism.
 I am more than this body.
 I am more than this mind.
-I am more than a label.
+I am more than these labels.
+I am more than what you see.

-I am here.
+Repeat after me: I am here now.
 I am doing the best I can.
 I am enough.
 I have always been enough.

-Journal about a time when a specific thought or phrase catapulted you down a path far removed from self-love and where you wanted to be.
+Journal about a time when a specific thought or phrase catapulted you down a path far removed from self-love.
 Write about where the thought stemmed from and who planted the seed.
 Lovingly ask yourself: What is behind that thought?

 Then write about the flip side of the thought.
 For example, if the seed that was planted led you to the thought “I am not enough” like in my case, replace it with “I am always enough” and see where that leads you.